Yvette-A/alx-low_level_programming/README.md

 # alx-low_level_programming
-This is my low level programming start coding with C today
+This repository contains all the tasks I did for ALX about low level programming.
+It covers mostly C programming and shell scipting.